phdccltd/phdcc-papers-api/README.md

 The above update process will safely bring in any updates to packages.

 If need be, you use the `npm audit` command to check for any security vulnerabilities.
-It will advise that `npm audit fix` will fix these; this command should be used with caution.
+It may advise that `npm audit fix` will fix these; this command should be used with caution.
 Running `npm update` is usually safer.

 ## Serving requests

-The two Papers nodejs components should be served by a non-root user on the system, each responding on an internal port that is not exposed publicly.
+The two Papers nodejs web components should be served by a non-root user on the system, each responding on an internal port that is not exposed publicly.
 A public-facing web server such as apache or nginx will act as the public interface, proxying requests to the relevant component via the internal ports.
-The public-facing server will deal with redirects to HTTPS and SSL certificates.
+The public-facing server should deal with redirects to HTTPS and SSL certificates.

 The instructions below are for apache.
 Here's a link to [instructions for nginx](https://pm2.keymetrics.io/docs/tutorials/pm2-nginx-production-setup) for one port.